Building A Strong Financial House

 Be sure to obtain an independent certified appraisal report to capture the market value of the property.
 The County Clerk’s Office and the local library may have resources available to help determine the market value of homes in that neighborhood.
 Additionally, obtain an independent certified home inspection to uncover any hidden home horrors like leaky roofs, plumbing problems, etc. While neither of these reports can be obtained free of charge, these upfront costs are minimal compared to what could turn into expensive, and unbudgeted, major home renovations.

 You can get ahead financially.
-Whether you are currently overwhelmed with a financial crisis or simply in need of financial review, Consumer Credit Counseling Service of Western PA can help.
-CCCS has trained and certified credit counselors who offer financial management and debt reduction services.
-CCCS is a non-profit, community-based organization.
-For more information on CCCS, call toll-free 888-511-CCCS or visit www.cccspa.org.
+Whether you are currently overwhelmed with a financial crisis or simply in need of financial review, Advantage Credit Counseling Service can help.
+We have trained and certified credit counselors who offer financial management and debt reduction services.
+We’re a national non-profit, community-based organization.
+For more information, call toll-free 866-699-2227 or visit www.advantageccs.org.